-One thing we should mention upfront, if you haven’t gleaned it already from our occasional disorganized garden posts, is that we’re not really “lawn people”.
-We do have, behind the house, a stretch of grassed yard, but it’s sloped, it’s public, it does nothing for the biodiversity of the area, and we hate mowing it.
+One thing we should mention, if you haven’t gleaned it from our disorganized garden posts, is that we’re not “lawn people”.
+We do have a stretch of grassy yard, but it’s sloped, it’s public, it does nothing for biodiversity, and we hate mowing it.
 In short, it gets a little neglected.
 And because of that benign neglect, we have areas that sprout whatever the hell they want to, and luckily for us, in early spring, that’s violets.
 Lots, and lots, of tiny, pretty, violets.

 So in our ongoing quest to rid our garden of weeds — by eating them — we bring you homemade Violet Syrup, possibly the prettiest concoction ever.
-And we’re using that syrup to create a version of the classic Aviation cocktail, which just happens to be perfect for a celebratory Mother’s Day brunch!
+And we’re using that syrup to create a version of the classic Aviation cocktail.
+Perfect for a celebratory Mother’s Day brunch!

 Unlike the local deer, we don’t just mindlessly munch on anything attractive.
-A single violet flower doesn’t have much in the way of flavor, but more importantly, it’s not always safe to pick a bit of vegetation from the environment and pop it in your mouth.
+A single violet flower doesn’t have much in the way of flavor.
+More importantly, it’s not always safe to pick a bit of vegetation from the environment and pop it in your mouth.
 We never use weedkiller or lawn chemicals, so we just make sure everything gets rinsed off.
 If you’re picking violets, make sure you’re confident that the area hasn’t been treated with anything that you shouldn’t ingest.

 And sometimes you’ll find an example of local fauna hanging out in your flower patch.

 Boil water in a kettle, place the petals in a heat-proof bowl and pour over 1 cup of boiling water.
 Give them a stir to make sure the petals are submerged and let them sit overnight on the counter.
-We actually left ours for 2 days because we got busy but I’m not sure the mix got any darker for it.
+We actually left ours for 2 days because we got busy. ( I’m not sure the mix got any darker for it.)
 Strain the petals out through a fine-meshed sieve and press or squeeze them to get as much liquid out as you can.

 Don’t let the syrup boil or you’ll lose the vibrant color.
 It should be quite a brilliant violet-blue color.
 Take it off the heat and add just a 1/8 teaspoon of lemon juice, which will turn the color a little more purple.
 Keep adding drops of lemon juice until the color is where you want it to be (we ended up using about 1/4 teaspoon).
 Let the syrup cool to room temperature, then transfer it to a clean glass storage jar.
 The syrup will keep in the refrigerator for up to 6 months.

-The Violet Syrup would be delicious (and gorgeous) simply added to a glass of Champagne or club soda, but we decided to make it into an Aviation cocktail.
-Invented in New York in 1916, the Aviation classically contains crème de violette, a sweetened infusion of violets in brandy.
-It has a pronounced violet taste, usually generated artificially — if you’ve ever sampled Parma Violets, you’ll have an idea of the flavor of the liqueur.
+The Violet Syrup would be delicious added to a glass of Champagne or club soda, but we decided to make it into an Aviation cocktail.
+Invented in New York in 1916, the Aviation cocktail classically contains crème de violette, a sweetened infusion of violets in brandy.
+It has a pronounced violet taste, usually generated artificiall.
+If you’ve ever sampled Parma Violets, you’ll have an idea of the flavor of the liqueur.
 Our simple syrup doesn’t quite have the same kick — its distinctive floral flavor is more subtle — but it does supply the same deep purple hue to our version of the Aviation.

-- 2 cups purple violet petals, loosely packed, green leaves and stems removed
+- 2 cups purple violet petals loosely packed, green leaves and stems removed

-- 1 cup water, boiling
+- 1 cup water boiling

 - 1 cup granulated sugar

-- ⅛ - ¼ teaspoon lemon juice, optional (the acid turns the syrup from blue to purple)
+- 1/8 – 1/4 teaspoon lemon juice optional (the acid turns the syrup from blue to purple)

 - Add the violet petals to a heat-proof bowl and pour over 1 cup of boiling water.
 Swish the flowers around to make sure they’re submerged and let the mixture steep at room temperature for 24 to 48 hours.
 Place a fine mesh strainer over another bowl and strain out the petals, pressing or squeezing them to extract as much liquid as possible.
 Add the violet liquid back to the heat-proof bowl.

 - Bring a 1 to 2 inches of water to a simmer in a medium saucepan and set the bowl with the violet liquid on top of the pan.
 Make sure the boiling water isn’t directly touching the bowl.
 Add in the sugar and stir until the sugar is dissolved, about 5 to 7 minutes.
 Make sure the syrup doesn’t reach a simmer so the color stays vibrant.
-Remove the bowl from the heat and stir in ¼ teaspoon lemon juice.
-If you want the color to be more purple, stir in the other ¼ teaspoon.
+Remove the bowl from the heat and stir in 1/4 teaspoon lemon juice.
+If you want the color to be more purple, stir in the other 1/4 teaspoon.
 Transfer the syrup to a clean glass bottle or jar and store in the refrigerator for up to 6 months.

 - 2 ounces gin

-- ¾ ounce freshly squeezed lemon juice
+- 3/4 ounce freshly squeezed lemon juice

-- ½ ounce homemade violet syrup (or use ¼ ounce Crème de Violette)
+- 1/2 ounce homemade violet syrup or use 1/4 ounce Crème de Violette

-- ½ ounce maraschino syrup (recommended: Luxardo)
+- 1/2 ounce maraschino syrup recommended: Luxardo

-- Maraschino cherries, for garnish (optional)
+- Maraschino cherries for garnish (optional)

-- Violet flowers, for garnish (optional)
+- Violet flowers for garnish (optional)

 - Combine all ingredients except garnishes in a cocktail shaker filled with ice.
 Shake for 30 seconds to a minute, then strain into a cocktail glass.
 Garnish with a cherry and violet flowers, if desired.